jcm0905/CS544/README.md

 This project runs a simple file transfer application using the QUIC protocol in Python with the 'aioquic' library.

-NOTE: This project was tested on a Windows computer using Windows Subsystem for Linux (WSL)
+NOTE: This project was tested on Windows 11 using Windows Subsystem for Linux (WSL)

 ## Software Requirements